Before planning your conference or event, please read the following policies and regulations.

 Accuracy, Changes and Cancellations, and Transferability

 If your group has signs that need to be posted for your conference, we will be happy to direct you to the most visible locations.
-The Office of Events and Conference Services reserves the right to review and approve any sign, posting, brochure, flyer, and/or other advertising and marketing material and/or their quantity and location of display.
+The Office of Events and Conference Services reserves the right to review and approve any sign, posting, brochure, flyer, and/or other advertising and marketing material and/or their quantity and location of display inside the Pryzbyla Center.
 Any item that uses the name "The Catholic University of America" must be approved by the Office of Events and Conference Services before distribution.
+Please see here for details.

 The Catholic University of America is subject to, and consequently supports, the laws of the District of Columbia regarding the use of alcohol.
 Conference groups that wish to sponsor activities during which alcohol may be served or consumed must demonstrate all participants are of legal drinking age.
 In order to serve alcohol on the campus premises, the group must have obtained an alcohol permit from the District of Columbia prior to the event, and Events and Conference Services must approve the permit before permission to serve alcohol is granted.
 The university reserves the right to prohibit the use of alcohol for any event if University officials believe the proper and legal distribution of alcohol cannot be guaranteed.
 The Department of Public Safety (DPS) must be present at all events serving alcohol.
 One officer per 100 guests will be assigned.
 A DPS officer must be assigned for a minimum of four hours, and the price s $40.00 per hour per officer.